gmarko/protocols/Smart Contract Design.md

 5. Check that the accountsRoot rebuilt from merkle proof is equal to the root stored in the contract.

 ### Shutdown Mode
-At any time, the admin can shift the exchange to shutdown mode by invoking the "shutdown" function.
+At any time, the admin can shift the exchange to shutdown mode by invoking the `shutdown` function.
 In this mode, users can still withdraw their funds as per normal, and the operator can also submit blocks.

 The operator can return the user's fund on Layer 1 if the withdrawal operation has not been called by the user.
 In this mode, the operator only process withdrawal transaction, other types of the transaction will be ignored.